truenas/documentation/content/SCALE/SCALETutorials/Credentials/RootlessLogin.md

 {{< include file="/_includes/RootLoginDeprecatedSCALE.md" type="page" >}}

-If migrating from CORE to SCALE, when [first logging into SCALE]({{< relref "/SCALE/GettingStarted/FirstTimeLogin.md" >}}) as the root user, and alert displays informing you to create the administrator account.
+If migrating from CORE to SCALE, when [first logging into SCALE]({{< relref "/SCALE/GettingStarted/FirstTimeLogin.md" >}}) as the root user, you are advised to create the administrator account.
 All users should [create the local administrator account]({{< relref "ManageLocalUsersSCALE.md" >}}) and stop using root.

 {{< hint info >}}